How do I lock my iDevice? What about turning it on or off? Resetting?

 How do I manage wifi, such as joining networks or turning wifi on and off?

 Go to Settings, then Wifi.
 Here you will find a list of all networks in range.
 Simply double tap one to connect to it.
 If the selected network requires a password, you will be prompted to enter it before the connection can start.
 You will only have to enter the password once.

 You have a few other options in the Wifi settings area.
 First, you can turn on or off wifi by double tapping the "wifi" switch button, which will act as a toggle.
-You can double tap the "more information" button that appears after each network to get more information about the network, or to tell the iDevice to "forget" the network.
+You can double tap the "more information"button that appears after each network to get more information about the network, or to tell iOS to "forget" the network.
 Forgetting will remove any information you had entered about that network, such as a password.
-Finally, you can choose whether known networks are joined automatically or not (the default is "yes", which means that a network the iDevice recognizes will be joined as soon as it is picked up instead of you having to join it manually).
+Finally, you can choose whether known networks are joined automatically or not (the default is 'yes', which means that a network the iDevice recognizes will be joined as soon as it is picked up instead of you having to join it manually).

 Help!
 VoiceOver has stopped speaking and I can no longer use my phone!

-Still not working?
-Connect the iDevice to a computer and bring up iTunes.
-Select the "summary" tab (radio button on Windows), tab over to universal access, and check the enable VoiceOver box.
-Sync with the iDevice and VO should be on again.
+- If all else fails, Connect the iDevice to a computer and bring up iTunes.
+Select the "summary" section, tab over to universal access, and check the "enable VoiceOver" box.
+Sync with the iDevice and VoiceOver should be on again.